 Luigi Mangione's state terrorism charges dismissed in UnitedHealthcare CEO's murder, judge rules

-The state terrorism charges against Luigi Mangione, the man accused of murdering UnitedHealthcare CEO Brian Thompson, were dismissed Tuesday, as he appeared in court for a pre-trial hearing in New York City.
+The state terrorism charges against Luigi Mangione, the man accused of murdering UnitedHealthcare CEO Brian Thompson, were dismissed Tuesday, as he appeared in court in New York City for a pre-trial hearing.

-Mangione walked into Manhattan Criminal Court, shackled and wearing a tan prison jumpsuit, shortly before 9:30 a.m. for the hearing on several pre-trial motions.
+Mangione walked into Manhattan Criminal Court, shackled and wearing tan prison clothing, shortly before 9:30 a.m. for the hearing on several pre-trial motions.
 Members of the press and the public packed the courtroom, while crowds of his supporters carried signs and chanted outside.

 When he entered, he appeared to look at the rows of public in the back very briefly, then stared straight forward.
 As he left, he raised his eyebrows in acknowledgement -- once at the defense's first row in the gallery, and then again as he walked past the press and public.